gilvbp/cosmic-ext-applet-uptime-indicator/README.md

 # Cosmic External Applet Uptime-Indicator
 Uptime Indicator cosmic-ext-applet-uptime-indicator
 This copies the gnome-shell extension behavior that  indicates the system uptime in status area.
-When clicked, a popup menu indicates the date when the system was started.

-Contributions welcome!